Yesterday was Sugar Salt Magic’s 3rd birthday. Yep, SSM is officially a toddler now and this Lemon Meringue Cake is how I decided to celebrate.

 Whipping the egg whites to soft peaks, then add the cream of tartar (sifted)

 Slowly add the sugar while beating and then beat for a little longer until glossy and at stiff peak stage.
 Transfer to a greased and line 8 inch cake tin & bake for 1 hour.

 I wanted to take a moment to say thank you to all my followers that make this blog so special to me.
 I started waaaaaaay back on the 29th October, 2015 with these Cookies and Cream Cupcakes.
-I’ve celebrated my blog birthdays with my Vanilla Lemon Butter Cake with Salted Caramel and this Blackberry Chocolate Cake with Blackberry Curd.
+I’ve celebrated my blog birthdays with my Vanilla Lemon Butter Cake and this Blackberry Chocolate Cake with Blackberry Curd.
 What a wonderful ride this is, spending my spare time doing something I love so much and with my unbelievably supportive hubby, I’m a truly lucky girl.